vporton/carbon-flow/README.md

 but currently mainnet transactions are too costly.
 Transfers of M+ may have more harm to the environment than good (but in the future Ethereum transactions cost is expected to come down much due to ETH2 project.)

+## Case analysis of exchange rate

+Let carbon token X is exchangeable for carbon token Y. That is for example X is Paris carbon token, Y is France carbon token.

+If some X was stolen, its value should decrease, therefore the exchange rate should decrease and after decreasing exchange rate the allowed amount of X exchanged for Y should increase.
+This emergency can be done as first decreasing exchange rate and then increasing amount.

+If some Y was stolen, its value should decrease, therefore the allowed amount of X exchanged for Y should reamin the same and the exchange rate should increase.

+The conclusion: In all theft cases the exchange rate can be changed without prior change of allowed amount.
+This allows the exchange rate to be controlled separately, e.g. by ChainLink aggregating multiple sources.

 ## See also

 `doc/` folder (outdated).
 Use LibreOffice to read these files.